Strategic Dialogue Assessment: The Crooked Path to Innocence: Can LLMs Perceive Strategic Effects of Language?

-\paragraph{LLMs are naive and sometimes contradictory} Models often fail to represent or understand the facts correctly, leading to flawed inferences.
-In the first exchange in Figure \ref{fig:qual_ex2}, the model claims the witness is correcting the idea that the husband didn’t plead guilty, even though the question already presupposes that he did.
-By inventing a contrast that doesn’t exist, the model reveals its inability to track the actual state of the world, which distorts its judgment of the witness’s commitment.
-In other cases, the model appears to ignore world knowledge entirely, basing its judgment solely on whether the response affirms or rejects the question.
-The model also exhibits self-contradiction in evaluating how a response aligns with the question’s intent.
-For example, in the second exchange, it correctly recognizes that the prosecutor’s question is designed to undermine the witness, yet it still judges the witness’s affirmation as a beneficial commitment.
-This contradiction highlights a broader weakness in the model’s strategic reasoning: it equates surface-level affirmation or informativeness with benefit, without considering the speaker’s goals or the adversarial context.
+The reasoning traces do not consistently reflect the discourse facts.
+In Figure~\ref{fig:qual_ex2}, the prosecutor is asking whether the defendant has pled guilty, admitting to which will be clearly detrimental to the defense side.
+The model's reasoning introduces a contrast not present in the context and shows misrepresentation of world information and contradicts itself across turns.
+In the first exchange in the figure, the model claims the witness is correcting the idea that the husband didn't plead guilty, even though the question already presupposes that he did.

+This mismatch is followed by a distorted judgment of the witness's commitment.
+In several other cases, the reasoning traces focus primarily on whether the response affirms or rejects the question, rather than integrating the broader discourse or world knowledge.
+We avoid concluding that the model ``bases its judgment solely'' on polarity; instead, we note that this is one plausible interpretation of the observed reasoning traces under our current setup.
+The model's reasoning traces also exhibit self-contradiction in evaluating how a response aligns with the question's intent.
+For example, in the second exchange, it correctly recognizes that the prosecutor's question is designed to undermine the witness, yet it still judges the witness's affirmation as a beneficial commitment.
+More broadly, these patterns suggest that under our behavioral probes, the reasoning traces often align with surface-level informativeness rather than adversarial goals or commitment structure.

+A more controlled experimental design would be required to determine the underlying causes of these behaviors.
+One promising direction is to draw on mechanistic interpretability methods \citep{geiger2025causalabstractionunderpinscomputational, huang2025internalcausalmechanismsrobustly, boguraev-etal-2025-causal}, which aim to identify internal mechanisms that contribute to specific model outputs.
+Another approach is to adopt controlled behavioral paradigms that vary the prompting context along minimal dimensions in order to probe what information LLMs rely on (e.g., \citealp{mccoy-etal-2019-right}).
+For example, one might manipulate only the polarity of a commitment, the presence of a pragmatic implicature, or the strategic role of the speaker.
+This makes it possible to test whether particular manipulations cause the model's judgments to shift in systematic ways, and hence to infer the causal role of each factor.
+Collectively, such techniques would allow for more principled conclusions about the extent and limitations of LLMs' internal strategic pragmatic competence.